measurement-factory/squid-notes/architecture.md

-thumbX: Do not label a PR `M-cleared-for-merge` until no more human PR work is anticipated.
+thumbX{pr-clear-preemie}: Do not label a PR `M-cleared-for-merge` until no more human PR work is anticipated.

 Clearing the PR too early may result in premature PR merges when another human is manipulating the PR state.
 For example, a new positive review of an